John Wesley: After Aldersgate: Working with the Moravians

 I could scarce reconcile myself to this strange way of preaching in the fields, of which he [Whitefield] set me an example on Sunday; having been all my life till very lately so tenacious of every point relating to decency and order, that I should have thought the saving of souls almost a sin if it had not been done in a church.

 Wesley was unhappy about the idea of field preaching as he believed Anglican liturgy had much to offer in its practice.
 Earlier in his life he would have thought that such a method of saving souls was "almost a sin."
 He recognised the open-air services were successful in reaching men and women who would not enter most churches.
 From then on he took the opportunities to preach wherever an assembly could be brought together, more than once using his father's tombstone at Epworth as a pulpit.
+Wesley preached to create repentance, prayed for conversion, dealt with hysterical behaviour, and preached to upwards of thousands through field preaching.
 Wesley continued for fifty years—entering churches when he was invited, and taking his stand in the fields, in halls, cottages, and chapels, when the churches would not receive him.

-Late in 1739 Wesley broke with the Moravians in London.
+Late in 1739, Wesley broke with the Moravians in London.
 Wesley had helped them organise the Fetter Lane Society, and those converted by his preaching and that of his brother and Whitefield had become members of their bands.
 But he believed they fell into heresy by supporting quietism, so he decided to form his own followers into a separate society.
 "Thus," he wrote, "without any previous plan, began the Methodist Society in England."
 He soon formed similar societies in Bristol and Kingswood, and Wesley and his friends made converts wherever they went.